A History of St. James Catholic Church, Lititz, PA

 In 1984, Rev. Raymond Weithman, C. Ss.
 R.,was assigned as assistant pastor to succeed Father Murphy and served until 1986.
 In 1986, Rev. John Creaven, C. Ss.
 R., was assigned to succeed Father Weithman as Assistant Pastor.

 In June 1989, Father Kresslein was honored by the parish on the occasion of his Fortieth Anniversary of his ordination to the priesthood.
 A dinner was held, in his honor, in the parish hall for the special observance.

-A new two-story class room building for religious education was planned and built in the later 1980's. it has five beautiful and functional classrooms on each floor.
+A new two-story classroom building for religious education was planned and built in the later 1980’s.
+It has five beautiful and functional classrooms on each floor.
 The Parish Religious Education Program was an outgrowth of Vatican II.
-It was formerly referred to as CCD (Confraternity of Christian Doctrine).
-A religions education committee was formed, headed by a Staff Director and Catechists.
+It was formerly referred to as “CCD” (Confraternity of Christian Doctrine).
+A religion education committee was formed, headed by a Staff Director and Catechists.
 The books of instruction were approved by the U. S. Bishops and carefully follow the bible and traditions of the Church.

-At this time in May 2009, St. James has 3,684 parishioners or 1,256 families, with these numbers increasing.
-Our 100th Anniversary is just eight years away!
+At this time in May 2017, St. James has in excess of 3600 parishioners and 1300 families, with these numbers increasing.

-In the meantime, to paraphrase the old Baltimore Catechism, we must know God, love God, and serve God in this world to be happy with Him in the next.
+We continue, to paraphrase the old Baltimore Catechism, to know God, love God, and serve God in this world to be happy with Him in the next.
 Let us thank God for all the blessings received in the past and pray for continued guidance in the future.